Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt_project.yml.md

 ---
 description: "Reference guide for configuring the dbt_project.yml file."
+intro_text: "The dbt_project.yml file is a required file for all dbt projects.
+It contains important information that tells dbt how to operate your project."
 ---

 Every [dbt project](/docs/build/projects) needs a `dbt_project.yml` file — this is how dbt knows a directory is a dbt project.
 It also contains important information that tells dbt how to operate your project.
+It works as follows:

 - dbt uses [YAML](https://yaml.org/) in a few different places.
 If you're new to YAML, it would be worth learning how arrays, dictionaries, and strings are represented.